Chang052052/rag-study-assistant/README.md

 Q20.
 Which topics from the notes are most frequently combined in exam-style proof questions?

 ## Retrieval Experiment (Mini)
-Goal: compare sparse (keyword/BM25-style) retrieval with a TF-IDF semantic baseline on a small subset of exam-style questions, and analyse evidence recall.
+Goal: compare a sparse lexical keyword-based baseline with a TF-IDF semantic baseline on a small subset of exam-style questions, and analyse evidence recall.

 ### Setup
 - Data: a subset of the Complex Analysis PDFs in `docs/`